 Furthermore, your approach should be agnostic.
 First off, what kind of instruments and asset classes should you trade?
 Don’t limit yourself by focusing on a certain time frame or asset class.

-There are many types of trading systems to choose from, but mainly we can argue they fall in two groups: day trading and swing trading.
+There are many types of trading systems to choose from, but we can argue that they fall into two main groups: day trading and swing trading.

-Day trading has the shortest time frame.
+Day trading strategies have the shortest time frame.
 Many day traders do scalping, but we are a bit cautious with scalping.
 If you want to day trade it’s crucial that you know what you’re doing.

 Unfortunately, many want to be day traders in the hope they can make money faster.
 The reality is that most of them get poor pretty fast.
 It’s a fast way of departing your money if you don’t know what you’re doing.